we have just strengthened the team with two new people, both doing 3D art.

 The 3D art portion of this game has proven more problematic then I ever thought possible.
 My first estimate was three months for the project.
 During the course of the development the scope has expanded greatly and I really have learned a lot during the process.
 I have learned things that do matter and some things I did which ended up making no difference.
 I also have learned the attitudes of people getting into this, and how they are viewing the whole collaboration thing.

 One thing I would recommend to any developer starting this is: before making the project, get the crew if at all possible.
 Some people these days have game development education, connections and are already working their way out of anonymity.
-If you are battling single handedly everything, including the motivation of team members that will leave on a whim - it can quickly turn from overwhelming to impossible.
+If you are battling everything single handedly, including the motivation of team members that will leave on a whim - it can quickly turn from overwhelming to impossible.
 If people are involved from the very beginning, they will stick to the end.
 If I could do thing differently, I perhaps would have opted for a simpler presentation, going for the 'retro' style.
 Something even a programmer could make.

 On the positive note, things are going really good now.
 We are trying to get the game published now, so the game is coming out.